psychedelicsocietyofkansascity/hta-site/_posts/2025-01-09-ashley-bennett-secretary-director-of-marketing.md

 This marks an exciting new chapter for the Heartland Transpersonal Alliance as we move forward with expanded capabilities and a commitment to sharing the transformative power of transpersonal experiences.

 We are still looking for additional members to join our Board of Directors.
-[Read more here](/board/) to learn about our board and how to apply.
+[Read more](/board/) to learn about our board and how to apply.